- Constitutional and sociopolitical framework

 The other institutions given above – such as the International Crisis Group and the UCPD – offer other functionality beyond maps that includes political analysis of selected priority issues.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Federal Agency for Civic Education offer a wide range of information about countries and topics.

-Various national political foundations and their offices abroad also provide political analysis and spotlight reports on current political issues: the Friedrich-Ebert-Stiftung (FES); the Konrad-Adenauer-Stiftung (KAS); die Hanns-Seidel-Stiftung (HSS); die Friedrich Naumann Foundation (FNS); the Heinrich Böll Foundation (HBS) and the Rosa Luxemburg Stiftung (RLS).
+Various national political foundations and their offices abroad also provide political analysis and spotlight reports on current political issues: the Friedrich-Ebert-Stiftung (FES); the Konrad-Adenauer-Stiftung (KAS); the Hanns-Seidel-Stiftung (HSS); the Friedrich Naumann Foundation (FNS); the Heinrich Böll Foundation (HBS) and the Rosa Luxemburg Stiftung (RLS).

 Freedom House